Letter from Superintendent of Catholic Schools to Families – August 13, 2020

 Parents and Families,

-In conclusion, we are asking our families to be patient with our principals, faculty, and staff as we continually work together to create plans for the best possible return to school for our students and families.
-We are committed to this planning and we will all get through this together!
+Finally, we are asking our families to be patient with our principals, faculty, and staff as we continually work together for the best possible return to school for our students and families.
+We are committed to this and we will all get through this together!